Now in Legal Rebels:

 Dedicated to technology and intellectual property issues for lawyers, inventors and venture capitalists.
 A recurring feature is the Industry Spotlight, which has video interviews with technology professionals.

 ProfessorBainbridge.com offers a potpourri of posts mainly about corporate law.
-But Stephen Bainbridge isn't averse to expressing his opinions about social issues, religion, politics and (possibly his dearest passions) wine and food.
+But Stephen Bainbridge isn't averse to expressing his opinions about social issues, religion and politics.

 "Plain-English analysis of legal financial and economic news and events stripped of politics and sensationalism.
 The goal here is to create a comfortable environment for readers to absorb and understand complex economic information to help them make informed decisions about finances, employment, housing, etc.—namely, all of the economic aspects of one’s life.
 The blog also occasionally takes time to examine the interplay between law and economics, especially in the wake of the 2008 Financial Crisis.
 However, if you are looking for high-level economic analysis and study, links are provided on this site to some of the most respected economists and market analysts."